joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/europe/100000011016495/marine-le-pen-2027-presidential-bid.html

 **Marine Le Pen’s Court Battle Is Latest Clash Between Populists and Watchdogs**\
-`The far-right leader’s battle with the French judiciary evokes legal standoffs across the populist world, including ones with President Trump and Nigel Farage.`\
+`The far-right leader’s battle with the French judiciary evokes standoffs across the populist world, including ones with President Trump and Nigel Farage.`\
 https://www.nytimes.com/2026/07/07/world/europe/le-pen-populists-vs-courts.html

 **Anthropic Expands in Manhattan, Part of an A.I.
 Boom in New York**\